 There are two standard methods for weight initialization of layers with non-linear activation- The Xavier(Glorot) initialization and the Kaiming initialization.

 We will not dive into the mathematical expression and proofs but focus more on where to use them and how to apply them.
-This is absolutely not an invitation to skip the mathematical background.
+However, understanding the mathematical background is beneficial.

 1. Xavier Initialization